Erna Solberg: Post–premiership

-Husband's stock trading controversy
+Husband's share trading controversy

-In the run up to the 2023 local elections, media outlets revealed that Solberg's husband Sindre Finnes had been active in the stock market during Solberg's premiership.
-She claimed to have been unaware of his purchases and had even declared herself impartial in dealing with companies Finnes had stocks in.
-A full list of the 3600 stock transactions in different companies were released on 15 September, four days after the election, when she also issued a public apology; while the National Authority for Investigation and Prosecution of Economic and Environmental Crime announced that they would consider grounds to open an investigation into the matter.
-On 3 November, they announced that they would not pursue an investigation into Finnes.
+In the run up to the 2023 local elections, media outlets wrote that Solberg's husband Sindre Finnes had been active in the share market during Solberg's premiership.
+She said she was unaware of his purchases and had declared herself impartial in dealing with companies Finnes had shares in.
+A full list of the 3600 share transactions in different companies was released on 15 September, four days after the election, when she also issued a public apology.
+The National Authority for Investigation and Prosecution of Economic and Environmental Crime announced that it would consider opening an investigation into the matter.
+On 3 November, it announced that it would not pursue an investigation into Finnes.

-On 7 November 2023, she gave answers to questions during a hearing by the parliament's Standing Committee on Scrutiny and Constitutional Affairs.
+On 7 November 2023, Solberg answered questions during a hearing by the parliament's Standing Committee on Scrutiny and Constitutional Affairs.
 On 21 November, the committee put forward further 12 questions.
-It is estimated that Finnes bought more 112 million Norwegian kroner in stocks while Solberg was a prime minister.
-The number of transactions, are estimates to be more than three thousand.
-Media reports indicated that Solberg had a conflict of interest, even if she did not know about every transaction.
+It is estimated that Finnes bought more 112 million Norwegian kroner in shares while Solberg was a prime minister.
+The number of transactions, is estimated to be more than three thousand.
+Th media wrote that Solberg had a conflict of interest, even if she did not know about every transaction.

-On 26 November, E24 reported that some of Solberg's closest advisors at the Office of the Prime Minister did not archive, as required by law, "central emails" with Solberg's husband - about her conflict-of-interest regarding his stock trading.
+On 26 November, E24 wrote that some of Solberg's closest advisors at the Office of the Prime Minister did not archive, as required by law, "central emails" with Solberg's husband - about her conflict-of-interest regarding his share trading.
 The office's knowledge of the affair and thereby the documents, were kept out of public for more than 10 years.

-On 30 November, the Standing Committee on Scrutiny and Constitutional Affairs sent 13 more questions to the Office of the Prime Minister, which more specifically asks about record keeping.
+On 30 November, the Standing Committee on Scrutiny and Constitutional Affairs sent 13 more questions to the Office of the Prime Minister, which more specifically asked about record keeping.